Lilandra Neramani: Fictional character biography

 Lilandra is the sibling of D'Ken, Deathbird, and an unnamed older sister.
-Lilandra hatches on the Aerie (now known as Chandilar, native world of the Shi'ar).
-Deathbird, the oldest of the surviving three, is denied the throne for "unspeakable" crimes (the murder of her mother and older sister) and exiled.
-Instead the throne went to D'Ken, who becomes a power-mad dictator.
+Lilandra was hatched on the Aerie (now known as Chandilar), the homeworld of the Shi'ar.
+Deathbird, the oldest of the surviving three, is denied the throne and exiled after she murders her mother and older sister.
+The throne is given to D'Ken, who becomes a power mad dictator.
 Lilandra becomes a Grand Admiral of the Imperial Guard in the Shi'ar fleet, but turns against D'Ken after learning of his plans involving the M'Kraan Crystal.

-Branded a traitor, Lilandra flees to Earth and becomes an ally of Charles Xavier and his X-Men.
-Finally meeting Xavier in person, she is captured by Davan Shakari before being rescued by the X-Men and the Starjammers.
+Branded a traitor, Lilandra flees to Earth, hoping to find allies among its large population of superheroes and found them in Charles Xavier and his X-Men.
+She sends visions of herself to Xavier as she travels to Earth.
+Finally meeting Xavier in person, Lilandra is captured by Davan Shakari before being rescued by the X-Men and the Starjammers.
 She invites Xavier to accompany her to the Shi'ar throne-world.

 Majestrix-in-Exile

-Lilandra takes the throne as Majestrix-Shi'ar (empress of the Shi'ar Imperium) with Xavier as her official consort.
+Lilandra takes the throne as Majestrix-Shi'ar (empress of the Shi'ar Imperium), with Xavier as her consort.
 She stages a trial by combat to determine the fate of Phoenix and overcomes Deathbird's first attempted coup.
-However, a short while later her position is usurped by Deathbird, who had made a pact with the Brood and Badoon.
+A short while later, her position is usurped by Deathbird, who had made a pact with the Brood and Badoon.
 She escapes along with the X-Men to Earth.
-She becomes a freedom fighter and allies with the Starjammers to retake her throne.
+Lilandra becomes a freedom fighter and allies with the Starjammers to retake her throne.

 Trial of Reed Richards

-As monarch, Lilandra takes a leading role in interstellar affairs, such as dealing with the menace of Dark Phoenix and indicting Reed Richards of the Fantastic Four for daring to save the life of the planet consumer, Galactus.
+As monarch, Lilandra reasserts the Shi'ar empire's former role in intergalactic affairs, leading an alliance of worlds in dealing with the threat posed by the Dark Phoenix.
+She also indicts Reed Richards of the Fantastic Four for daring to save the life of the planet consumer, Galactus, placing him on trial before the peoples who have suffered from Galactus' hunger.
+Uatu intervenes, forcing Lilandra and her court to temporarily possess omniscience so they can understand the role of Galactus in maintaining the cosmic order.

 Return to the throne

 When Charles Xavier suffers a near-fatal heart attack, the Starjammers heal him, but due to enemy spacecraft, they cannot return to Earth.
-With the help of Xavier and the Starjammers, Lilandra eventually manages to retake the throne and separates from Xavier.
+With the help of Xavier and the Starjammers, Lilandra manages to retake the throne and separates from Xavier.